handsontable/handsontable/docs/README.md

 ## Documentation npm scripts:

-From the `./docs` directory, you can run the following npm scripts:
+From the `docs` directory, you can run the following npm scripts:

 * `npm run docs:start` – Starts a local documentation server at `localhost:8080/docs/`.
 * `npm run docs:start:no-cache` – Starts a local documentation server without cache.